atlantishealthcare/aws-serverless-retry/README.md

 Messages from SQS can be consumed by Lambda (scheduled with interval) using SQS service.
 Specify no. of messages to read, queue name, and destination topic and leave the rest to service to read, process, delete, and send it to destination topic

+If you are also looking for aws promise libraries? this library will nicely integrate with your code...

 ## Installing

 ### In Node.js